"The U.S. Food and Drug Administration (FDA) continues its investigation of acute hepatitis illnesses linked to products labeled OxyElite Pro.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: other liver problems, heart disease, high blood pressure, breathing problems, pancreas problems (e.g., pancreatitis), diabetes.

 This drug may make you dizzy or unusually tired or cause blurred vision.
 Do not drive, use machinery, or do any activity that requires alertness or clear vision until you are sure you can perform such activities safely.
 Avoid alcoholic beverages.

 Kidney function declines as you grow older.
 This medication is removed by the kidneys.
 Therefore, elderly people may be at greater risk for anemia while using this drug.

 Children may be at greater risk for mental/mood changes, including severe depression or suicidal thoughts, while using this drug.
 Ribavirin/interferon treatment may also slow down a child's rate of growth.
-It is not known if this will affect final adult height.
-Monitor your child's height periodically during treatment.
+Normal weight gain and rate of growth usually return after treatment is completed but the final adult height may be lower than expected.
+Monitor your child's height and weight periodically during treatment.

 Ribavirin must not be used during pregnancy.
 It is recommended that female patients or female partners of male patients take a pregnancy test before this medication is started, during treatment, and for 6 months after this drug is stopped.
 If you become pregnant or think you may be pregnant, inform your doctor immediately.
 See Warnings for additional information.

 Since this drug can be absorbed through the skin and lungs and may harm an unborn baby, women who are pregnant or who may become pregnant should not handle this medication or breathe the dust from the tablets.

 It is not known whether this drug passes into breast milk.
 Because of the potential risk to the infant, breast-feeding while using this medication is not recommended.